rxliuli/mass-block-twitter/packages/website/src/docs/02-usage.md

 ### Adding Users to a List

+Moderation lists allow you to add users to the list, and subscribers will automatically hide or block when matching these users.

 1. Click the **Add Users** button
 2. Search for Twitter users to add
 3. Check relevant users (multiple selection supported)